pkdone/MongoSecurityPlaypen/README.md

     // If using LDAP (configured to use external LDAP groups role memberships) - NOTE: Only shows groups only, not users
     > db.getSiblingDB("admin").runCommand({rolesInfo:1})

+Once authenticated in the Shell (see section 2.3), to see the authenticated user's information including their roles, run the command:

+    > db.getSiblingDB("admin").runCommand({connectionStatus:1})

 The MongoDB database/collection that is populated with sample data is: 'maindata.records'.
 To see the contents of the sample database collection, start the Mongo Shell (see section 2.3) and run:

     > use maindata